dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 [^fn-economist]: The Economist (2019), [Venezuela’s paper currency is worthless, so its people seek virtual gold](https://web.archive.org/web/20191123131514/https://www.economist.com/the-americas/2019/11/21/venezuelas-paper-currency-is-worthless-so-its-people-seek-virtual-gold)

 All these examples show that games are microcosms when it comes to economies and the creation and control of money.
 The difference between the Linden Dollar, World of Warcraft Gold, Fortnite V-Bucks, the Euro, and the U.S. dollar is in scale, not in nature.
 While V-Bucks are created and controlled by Epic Games (the company that created Fortnite), the U.S. dollar is created and controlled by the Fed.
 One impacts millions of people, the other billions.
-The mechanism that keeps these monies in check---the rules of the game, if you will---is the same in both cases: central decree.
+The mechanism that keeps these monies in check—the rules of the game, if you will—is the same in both cases: central decree.

-TODO: Include paragraphs of 6.md; segue into how Bitcoin is a non-virtual world.
+While the worlds are virtual, the time and effort that people are willing to put into building and equipping their avatars are not.
+Consequently, real economies can emerge in virtual worlds.
+However, as we have seen, these virtual economies are neither long-term persistent nor independent of their virtual arenas.

+Herein lies the crux of virtual currencies: they are created, managed, and kept alive by central decree.
+They only exist in their respective arenas—in-game or otherwise.
+Consequently, they do not transcend boundaries.
+It is impossible to spend your in-game money outside of the game, just like it is impossible to spend your bolívars or lira outside of your failing country.

+However, even when trapped inside the borders of these walled gardens,  people will find ways to trade their virtual goods on real marketplaces, no matter if they are allowed to do so or not.
+As soon as this happens, the authorities usually step in.
+The companies who instantiate the virtual worlds will intervene out of self-interest or because a government forces them to, as was the case with Second Life.
+In most cases, the companies want to have a piece of the pie: a cut for every transaction that happens inside their world.
+Ironically, this is also one of the reasons for government intervention: they want their "fair share" too.

+It is simple, really: if the world is controlled and instantiated by a single entity, it will sooner or later cease to exist.
+And with it, everything that existed inside it.

+What we need is a non-virtual world, a persistent world.
+A world that is digital and yet refuses to go away.

 ## Emergent Money in a Non-Virtual World

-Bitcoin is different.
-Bitcoin's value does not derive from a central decree.
+Bitcoin is different in two ways: First of all, bitcoin's value does not come from central decree.
 Like gold before it, its scarcity and persistence do not derive from *authority*, but from *reality*.
-Gold is scarce because physical laws make its production extraordinarily costly.
+Gold is scarce because physical laws make its creation and production extraordinarily costly.
 Gold doesn't go away because it is virtually indestructible.

 Bitcoin brings digital objects into existence---sats---that are bound to the digital world of the bitcoin network.
 How is this any different from the various in-game monies that emerged before it?

+It is different because both the environment as well as its monetary units emerge naturally over time.
+Bitcoin is not instantiated by decree; neither are sats brought into existence by decree.
+Bitcoin's monetary units, their value, _and_ Bitcoin's arena emerge naturally over time, via voluntary interaction of anyone who is willing to participate.

-The difference lies in the *issuance and control* of the monetary units, which, when centrally controlled, are the source and root of all monetary evil, as Hayek said so poignantly.
+The difference lies in the nature of the arena, as well as in the *issuance and control* of the monetary units, which, when centrally controlled, are the source and root of all monetary evil, as Hayek said so poignantly.

 > [Free trade in money] seems to me both preferable and more practicable than the utopian scheme of introducing a new European